brindusam/GAD2-STATA/README.md

 # GAD2-STATA
-We B.C.
+#We B.C.
 Movradin, C. Rusnac, and T.H.M.N.I.
-Imbaby, affirm that the work done on this assignment is my own and I have not given nor received aid that is inappropriate for this assignment.
-I understand that violation of these principles will lead to a zero on this assignment.
-I have not engaged in the unacceptable behaviours listed below.
+Imbaby, affirm that the work done on this assignment is our own and we have not given nor received aid that is inappropriate for this assignment.
+We understand that violation of these principles will lead to a zero on this assignment.
+We have not engaged in the unacceptable behaviours listed below.
 The following are unacceptable behaviours for the computer assignments and are a violation of academic integrity:
 1)     Copying someone else's work, even partially.
 2)     Dividing the work so student A does some exercises and student B does some exercises and combining it together.